optimizers/nlpy/doc/source/modeling.rst

 rather performs the evaluations of the constraints for the updated model implicitly.

-.. .. autoclass:: SlackFramework
+.. autoclass:: SlackFramework
-..    :show-inheritance:
+   :show-inheritance:
-..    :members:
+   :members:
-..    :inherited-members:
-..    :undoc-members:
+   :undoc-members:

 Example